Gefragt – Gejagt

 Gefragt – Gejagt (Asked—Chased) is a quiz show that has been broadcast on German television since 2012 (on NDR Fernsehen from 2012 to 2015 and on Das Erste from 2015 onward).
+It's also been broadcast on ORF 1.
 It is the German adaptation of ITV's show The Chase.

 History

 The editorial team of NDR discovered the original quiz program from 2009 and adapted it together with the set, the name of the program, the logo and the rules of the game.
 Sports reporter Alexander Bommes was selected as host, which he has hosted continuously since the programme’s start on 15 July 2012 NDR Fernsehen aired the first three seasons.
 From season 4 onwards, the show has been broadcast on Das Erste.
 As of November 2020, there were 9 seasons, totalling more than 500 regular episodes (plus several extra-long editions and specials).

 Rules

 General

 German or German-speaking people aged 18 and over can apply to participate on the show.
 Before they can appear publicly in the television studio, they have to do a short casting.
 Four players form a team and are displayed at the gaming table with their first names.
 Before the start of the question and answer session, they introduce themselves in one sentence and formulate an announcement to the chaser.

 The contestants' team plays against a professional quiz player, the Chaser (Jäger).
 As of 2020, the show's chasers are Sebastian Klussmann, Sebastian Jacoby, Klaus Otto Nagorsnik, Manuel Hobiger and Thomas Kinne.
 Each has been given a nickname or “battle name,” for example „Der Besserwisser“ (The Know-It-All) for Klussmann, or „Der Quizvulkan“ (The Quiz Volcano) for Hobiger.
 The chaser takes a seat on an elevated podium, in front of him is a back list game board with seven fields.
 The game starts on the top field, after which the answers obtained by the contestants are converted into a sum of money.
 In the case of successive answers, the game total moves down one field.
 If the quizzer makes a mistake and the chaser has given the correct answer, the distance between the opponents is reduced.
 This can lead to the premature departure of a contestant.